GRLuis1565/bdnegociosdigitales2025/Unidad II/documentacion/01-joins.md

 select c.CompanyName from Customers as c join Orders as o on c.CustomerID = o.CustomerID where Country = 'germany ' and o.OrderDate <= '1997-01-01'

--- 26 listar los clientes que an realizado pedidos con un total entre $500 y $2000 select c.CompanyName, sum(od.Quantity * od.UnitPrice) as Total from Customers as c join Orders as o on c.CustomerID = o.CustomerID join [Order Details] as od on od.OrderID = o.OrderID group by c.CompanyNam
+-- 26 listar los clientes que an realizado pedidos con un total entre $500 y $2000 select * from Customers as c join Orders as o on c.CustomerID = o.CustomerID join [Order Details] as od on od.OrderID = o.OrderID group by c.CompanyName ```